SatbirTanda/sdl_ios_guides/docs/Developer Tools/Relay/index.md

 ### Example: Connecting the RPC Builder iOS App
 This example shows you how to use the RPC Builder app in conjunction with the Relay app.
 For a tutorial on how to connect a custom app, please see the example below.

-1. Download the RPC Builder app from [GitHub](https://github.com/smartdevicelink/rpc_builder_app_ios).
+1. Download the [RPC Builder](https://github.com/smartdevicelink/rpc_builder_app_ios) app.
 The RPC Builder app is a free tool designed to help developers understand how RPCs work.
-2. Download the Relay app from [GitHub](https://github.com/smartdevicelink/relay_app_ios) and install it on an iOS device.
+2. Download the [Relay](https://github.com/smartdevicelink/relay_app_ios) app and install it on an iOS device.
-    !!!
-NOTE
-    You may have to change the bundle identifier name of the app before Xcode will allow installation of the Relay app on your device.
-In order to change the name, go to **Relay > General > Bundle Identifier** and change the bundle identifier name to anything you want as long as it is unique.
-A bundle identifier is not unique if anyone has registered an app with the same bundle identifier with Apple.
-    !!!
 3. Launch the Relay app on an iOS device.
 If the Relay app is not connected to any hardware running SDL Core via USB, the app's screen will not show any active connections.

     <img src="assets/Start.png" alt="relay app screen when first opened" width="200px">

     *Initial app startup.
 This state is visible when the app is not connected to hardware running SDL Core via USB.*
 4. Connect the iOS device to the SDL Core using a USB cable.
 5. When the iOS device is connected to the SDL Core, the status under **USB Connection** should change from *Disconnected* to *Connected*.
 Wait for the the status of the **EASession** to change to *Connected*.
-The EASession is a communication channel between the relay app and SDL Core.
+The EASession is a communication channel between the Relay app and SDL Core.

     <img src="assets/USBConnected.png" alt="relay app screen when USB has been connected successfully" width="200px">

     *When Relay is initially connected via USB, but the connection isn't complete.*

     <img src="assets/EASessionConnected.png" alt="relay app screen when EASession is complete" width="200px">

     *When the Relay is fully connected via USB, and ready for server start.*
 6. Once the USB Connection and EASession are both set to *Connected*, the app is fully connected and ready for server start.
 Toggle the switch under **Server** to on.
 When the status of the server changes to *Available*, the IP address and port number of the wifi network the Relay app is connected to will appear under **Server**.

     <img src="assets/ServerStarted.png" alt="relay app screen with ip address and port number visible" width="200px">

     *Server is now started, and awating connection.*
 7. Open the RPC Builder app in Xcode and click on the *run* button to launch the app in Xcode's iOS Simulator.
 Enter the IP address and port number from the Relay app into the RPC Builder app and click on *Next*.
 On the next page of the RPC Builder app, click on *Send*.
 8. Once the RPC Builder app is running on the Simulator, the status of **SDL** in the Relay app should change to *Connected*.

     <img src="assets/TCPConnected.png" alt="relay app screen with connected state" width="200px">

     *Application is correctly connected to Relay, and messages can now be sent and received.*
 9. The RPC Builder app is now connected to Relay, and messages can be sent and received.
 Debug logs will appear in Xcode's debug area.